mantidtech/tplr/README.md

-Returns `true` if the pipeline is empty (ie the `zero` value of its type) OR if it's a pointer and the dereferenced value is zero, OR if the type of the pipeline has a `length` (eg array, slice, map, string), and the length is zero
+Returns `true` if the pipeline is empty (ie the `zero` value of its type) OR if it's a pointer and the dereferenced value is zero, OR if the type of the pipeline has a `length` (e.g. array, slice, map, string), and the length is zero

 * #### `{{ and ARG_1...ARG_n }}`